 Read more about trading with international clients.

-If one side wants to transact, you might be able to vary standard terms
+If one side wants to transact, you might be able to vary standard T&C

 If you are a buyer, consider whether you should accept the contract put to you by the seller.

 We are all presented with standard terms in every day Internet business.
 You do not have to accept them.
 The issue is a question of comparative bargaining power.
 If there is some term you would like to change, why not put it to your supplier?
 It is unlikely that a large business will agree to a change for a small value purchase, but what if your business wants to buy at a value that really matters to the supplier?
-For every business, there is a figure at which they would re-consider anything!
+There is a figure at which all business owners would re-consider anything!

 Further information and links to templates